 Andrew began his musical studies as a flautist, and as a chorister in various Royal School of Church Music choirs, later studying advanced orchestral conducting with the late Robert Rosen and voice with David Ross-Smith.
 He completed a Bachelor of Arts degree and Certificates in Applied Music (in Orchestral and Choral Conducting) at Monash University, and following studies in Political Science and Law, concentrated on his musical career, studying conducting with leading international choral specialists including Simon Halsey, and John Rutter (UK), Jo-Michael Scheibe, and Professor Rod Eichenberger (USA), Stefan Parkman (Denmark), as well as some of Australia's leading conducting pedagogues.

 Andrew has been Artistic Director and Chief Conductor of the Royal Melbourne Philharmonic Choir and Orchestra since 1998 and is now the RMP’s second longest-serving conductor in its 167-year history.
-For almost 30 years Andrew has directed the Melbourne University Choral Society and Box Hill Chorale, and in 2021 returns as Conductor and seasonal Music Director of the Sunshine Coast Oriana Choir in Queensland.
+For almost 30 years Andrew has directed the Melbourne University Choral Society and Box Hill Chorale, and in 2021 returns as Conductor and seasonal Music Director of the Sunshine Coast Oriana Choir and The Sinfonia of St Andrew's in Brisbane.
 For over 20 years, Andrew was the Artistic Director of The Australian Children’s Choir, successfully leading them on major international tours to England, New Zealand, China, Canada, USA, Czech Republic, Germany, Austria and extensively around Australia and directing hundreds of high profile performances and recordings.
 Andrew is a former Principal Guest Conductor of The Australian Classical Players' Orchestra, the Chamber Strings of Melbourne, and has directed Faculty Choirs and ensembles at the University of Melbourne Faculty of Music, Monash University, Melba Conservatorium, and Victorian College of the Arts.
 For ten years he also lectured in conducting and directed choral studies at the Australian Catholic University in Melbourne, and has also lectured in Music History and Performance Acoustics at the Quantam SAE Institute.

 In 1999 Andrew was the winner of the prestigious Australasian International Choral Conducting Competition in Brisbane.
 He has appeared as guest conductor with major choirs and orchestras from the USA, Finland, Sweden, UK, South Africa, Ireland, Canada, Italy, France, Germany and New Zealand, with groups such as the Stuttgart Radio Orchestra, Camerata Academica Freiburg, and Orchester der Universität Stuttgart (Germany), Bach Choir of London (UK), Guangzhou Philharmonic (China), Christchurch Sinfonia (NZ) Yale Glee Club and Harvard-Radcliffe Collegium Musicum (USA), Candomino Choir (Finland), and local ensembles such as Orchestra Victoria, Melbourne Opera Orchestra, Chamber Made Opera, Lyric Opera of Melbourne, VCA Symphony Orchestra, Royal Australian Navy Band, Melbourne Youth Orchestra, the Academy of Melbourne, Choir of Trinity College Melbourne, The Impossible Orchestra, Brisbane Symphony Orchestra, the Sunshine Coast Oriana Choir, Sinfonia of St Andrew's in Brisbane, and Stonnington Symphony Orchestra.